yaniv-aknin/revdev/README.md

 ## How it works? ##

 `nginx` is setup on the machine thus that it will load all the configuration files in `/opt/revdev/nginx/conf.d`.
 The generated ssh key will let you access a newly created `revdev` user, but in a limited fashion - the only thing you can do is run the `manager` script and setup reverse tunnels (from the server to your laptop).
-The management script, when run, will discover the port chosen for the reverse tunnel, and configure nginx to reverse proxy from the name you chose (say, `foo.somehost.example.com`) to the port.
+The management script, when run, will discover the port chosen for the reverse tunnel, and configure `nginx` to reverse proxy from the name you chose (say, `foo.somehost.example.com`) to the port.
 When the connection is broken, the script will clear the small configuration file.

+## SSL ##

+If you'd like your instance of `revdev` to support SSL, you need to supply it with a key and a certificate before bootstrapping.
+From the root directory of the cloned repository, do the following:

+    $ mkdir ssl && cd ssl
+    $ openssl req -new -nodes -keyout key.key -out certificate-request.csr
+    # answer lots of annoying questions; note that you need a wildcard certificate, so
+    #  "Common Name" is something like *.somehost.example.com
+    $ openssl x509 -req -days 365 -in certificate-request.csr -signkey key.key -out certificate.crt
+    # ...
+    $

+And now run `bootstrap.sh`.
+The bootstrap process should find your certificate and key and configure `nginx` to also serve over SSL.
+Sweet.

+(p.s.: it's up to you to configure your browser to trust this certificate, but that shan't be too hard; also, be absolutely sure you're creating a *wildcard* certificate, that's largely the point behind revdev...)

 ## FAQ ##